-The goal of classical education is an integration of subjects.
-As such, it is often helpful for parents to look at a list of skills this age student needs to acquire.
-I believe that if we can break away from checking the subject boxes to observe what our child is able to do, we will have found the heart of classical education.
-Remember, classical education at its core must be teacher involved.
-Once you put classical ideas into a strict structure or workbook, it ceases to be classical.
+Although it seems helpful for parents to have a list to check off, we believe there is a better way.
+If you can break away from checking subject boxes to observing what a child is able to do, you will have found the heart of classical education.
+Classical education at its core must be teacher-involved.
+Once confined to a strict structure or workbook, classical education ceases to be classical.

-You students need to learn to write, read, speak, and think.
-The authentic classical homeschool is built upon the mastery of the parent who understands the foundations of these subject.
-If you feel lacking in these areas, spend less time searching for the perfect curriculum or workbook, instead devoting time to learning.
-Use workbooks and texts as valuable tools for a busy mom, not replacements for your leadership and involvement.
-Better yet, read good curricula like a good book, learning their techniques to be implemented by you into your family.
+Students need to learn to write, read, speak, and think.
+The authentic classical homeschool is built upon a parent’s understanding and mastery of a subject.
+If you feel you are lacking in an area, spend less time searching for the perfect curriculum or workbook and instead devote time to learning.
+Opt to use workbooks and textbooks as valuable tools, not as replacements for your leadership and involvement.
+Learn techniques from good curricula, then implement them into your family learning.
 Once you feel confident in your role, you can begin to homeschool from a place of rest, with your family unified in your own one-room schoolhouse.

-Reading – this involves learning the basics of decoding and phonics.
-Once this is learned, reading should no longer be looked at as a subject but as a skill.
-A skill which your child will apply to a variety of subject matter to grow in proficiency.
+Reading—This involves learning the basics of decoding and phonics.
+Once this is learned, reading should no longer be looked at as a subject, but as a skill which becomes more proficient as it is applied to a variety of subjects.
 Look at programs like Sound Beginnings, Explode the Code, or All about Reading to find the phonics approach that is right for you.
-Little Angel Readers (early phonetic practice for grades K-1 or 2) and American Cardinal Readers (grade level expanded selections) will give you delightful, Catholic materials on which to practice.
+Little Angel Readers (early phonetic practice for grades K-1 or 2) and American Cardinal Readers (grade level expanded selections for K-8) offer delightful, Catholic reading materials.

-Writing – this involves forming letters, then words, then sentences, then paragraphs.
-In that order.
-Don’t wait for a magic age to begin writing instruction any more than you waited for a magic age to begin to teach your child to walk.
+Writing—This involves forming letters, then words, then sentences, then paragraphs—in that order.
+As there is no magic age to begin teaching your child to walk, there is no magic age to begin writing instruction.
 Once your child has mastered letters, introduce words.
-Label everything with them.
-Encourage them when they write – even if it is wrong.
-Point out the words in books and how they compbine to make sentences, then encourage her to write her own.
+Label everything with your child.
+Encourage her when she writes – even if it is wrong.
+Point out words in books and how they combine to make sentences, then encourage her to write her own.
 The biggest hindrance to writing is fear of failure–tell her always that she is a good writer!
-Copy-work and dictation are fun ways to stretch the student’s level, but shouldn’t replace the joy of creating her very own writing.
+Copy-work and dictation are effective ways to stretch the student’s level, but shouldn’t replace the joy of creating her very own writing.

-Speaking – this is a skill your children already have!
-Now you want to foster it in a purposseful direction so that they can grow to share their ideas in a fluent manner.
-Opportunities to narrate, share and teach are the best way to increase confidence.
-Always listen closely, showing your child that what he is speaking about is valuable.
+Speaking—This is a skill children already have!
+It should be fostered in a purposeful direction, so that ideas can be share fluently with others.
+Opportunities to narrate, share, and teach are the best ways to increase confidence.
+Always listen closely, showing your child that what she is speaking about is valuable.
 If you are a busy mom, integrate narration into the family schedule.
-For example, give your child the opportunity to speak at dinner, while everyone else’s mouths are busy — teaching listening skills simultaneously!
+For example, give your child the opportunity to speak at dinner, while everyone else’s mouth is busy (and simultaneously teach listening skills to the others!).

 Looking for some help?
 Go to the What Else Should I Use? page on this website.
-It will offer some specific book titles that have been enjoyed by others.
+It will offer some specific book titles that have been successfully used by others.

-Get involved with the CSHatHome Facebook clan – share ideas and learn from those who are already doing it!
+Get involved with the CSHatHome Facebook clan – share ideas and learn from those who are already using Catholic Schoolhouse (CHS).

 Older students?
-CSH is designed to keep them in your schoolhouse!
-One survey of ex-homeschooled students asked what was the biggest mistake your parents made?
-Many students replied, “Thinking I could be an independent learner in high school.”
-The ancients new better, with students always retaining mentors until they, themselves became teachers.
+CSH is designed to keep your older students in your schoolhouse!
+One survey of ex-homeschooled students asked, “What was the biggest mistake your parents made?”
+Many students replied, “thinking I could be an independent learner in high school.”
+The ancients knew better, with students always retaining mentors until they, themselves, became teachers.
 This is the foundation of a classical education.
 Use outside texts and resources as needed, but never remove these students from your family’s conversation because they have too much work to do.
 Please see our page, Planning for the Dialectic Student, for more help.

-God Bless you ad your families as you begin your journey to homeschool from a place of rest.
+God Bless you and your family as you begin your journey homeschooling from a place of rest.